dhdaines/playa/README.md

 - PLAYA has no dependencies and no C++
 - PLAYA is MIT licensed

 PLAYA is also very good at reading logical structure trees.
-On the zoning bylaw above, extracting the entire tree with its text contents as JSON using `playa --structure` takes only 23 seconds, whereas `pdfplumber --structure-text` takes 69 seconds and `pdfinfo -struct-text` (which doesn't output JSON) takes 110 seconds.
+On my town's 486-page zoning bylaw, extracting the entire tree with its text contents as JSON using `playa --structure` takes only 23 seconds, whereas `pdfplumber --structure-text` takes 69 seconds and `pdfinfo -struct-text` (which doesn't output JSON) takes 110 seconds.

 I cannot stress this enough, *text extraction is not the primary use